BDC Hamburger Icon

 2. Choose the right social media networks.

 It’s wise to secure a username for your company on every social media network to prevent any confusion down the line.
-However, maintaining several social media accounts can take time away from daily business tasks, growth initiatives and exceptional customer service.
-Social media is worth the effort, but you should focus on one or two social networks that make the most sense for your brand.
+But while your business should have multiple social media accounts, it’s best to focus your efforts on a few networks that make the most sense for your brand.

 3. Be consistent.